Chenée Today

 • baking soda - reacts to the acid in the brown sugar to give just enough lift to this small batch chocolate chip cookies recipe!

-dough balls for chocolate chip cookie recipe
+Dough balls for chocolate chip cookie recipe, sitting on a counter.

 Equipment

-Because we're using melted browned butter in this easiest small batch chocolate chip cookies recipe, you won't need any electric mixers or special tools for this recipe.
-But there are a few tools that can help make these cookies the best!
-A kitchen scale will help you measure your flour with perfect accuracy to get that chewy, gooey texture that you like.
 An oven thermometer will help to correct any temperature disparities to make sure that your cookies bake perfectly.
 And a #30 cookie scoop helps to measure out your cookies to the exact size you'll need.

-Chocolate Chip Cookie Recipe Variations
+Brown Butter Cookie Recipe Variations

 • You can swap the chopped chocolate for bittersweet or semi-sweet chocolate chips, white chocolate chips, or M&Ms.